Ballynahinch, County Down

-Ballynahinch is a town in County Down, Northern Ireland.
+Ballynahinch is a market town in County Down, Northern Ireland.
+It is 14 mi south of Belfast city centre, the town lies on the main A24 road from Belfast to Clough, near Newcastle.
 It had a population of 6,164 people in the 2021 census.

-Ballynahinch was traditionally a market town, and the market still takes place in the square every Thursday.
-The town lies on the main A24 road from Belfast to Clough, near Newcastle.
+Ballynahinch hosts a market that still takes place in the square every Thursday.
 Facilities in the town include a leisure centre.
 In recent years a regeneration committee has been formed for the development of the town and the surrounding Spa and Drumaness areas.